OpenLake/Introduction_Python/README.md

 ### Good Luck and Have Fun

-Also don't be disappointed if you recieve some strict code reviews. ;-)
+Also don't be disappointed if you receive some strict code reviews. ;-)